Filing for an Occupational Driver License in Justice Court Precinct 1

 - File a Petition with the Williamson County Justice Court.
 Petition For Occupational License (Opens a new widow)

-- Obtain and file an SR-22 Certificate of Insurance.
-An Insurance Agent may assist you in obtaining the SR-22.
+- Obtain and file a SR-22 Certificate of Insurance or Proof of Financial Responsibility.
+An Insurance Agent may assist you in obtaining the SR-22 or a copy of your insurance.

 - Obtain and file a Certified Abstract of your Driving Record (Opens a new window) (AR).
 This can be requested from the following DPS website: http://www.txdps.state.tx.us/DriverLicense/ (Opens a new window)